Staniulionis/MyDemoAppTesting/README.md

 ```
 adb devices
 ```
-You should see active devices
+You should see active devices.
 ```
 emulator-5554   device
 ```